 Clean-Current Full-Range Speaker CCS-7

 This novel, long developed speaker concept and project enables one to get into enjoying the sound quality level of current-drive, at least for the most part, using yet only a conventional low output-impedance voltage amplifier.
-It is a wide-range speaker using Scan-Speak's bass/midrange unit 15W/8434G00 with series impedance and aided with a step-up transformer.
+It is a full-range speaker using Scan-Speak's bass/midrange unit 15W/8434G00 with series impedance and aided with a step-up transformer.
 The bass resonance has been damped by a novel, sealed, back-loaded, folded channel, that is tuned by positioning of fibre sheets.
 The air volume of the enclosure is 7 l, of which the channel takes 5 l.
 Instead of the channel, it is also possible to use electrical RCL damping with a bare sealed box of 5 l.

 The schematic of one channel is shown below.
 The transformer operates here like in current mode, that is, the actual series resistors, R1a and R1b (3 Ω jointly), have been placed on the primary side.
 The device is a commercial 2x12 V, 120 VA toroidal power transformer with its 12 V windings connected in series as the primary and 115 V windings in parallel as the secondary.